cjarjunn/cambridgeshire-dashboard/README.md

 Analysis of Cambridgeshire primary school performance, deprivation, and SEND data using publicly available DfE data.

-Built as a portfolio project demonstrating Python, SQL, and Tableau skills applied to real local authority education data.
+Built as a portfolio project demonstrating Python, SQL, Tableau and Power BI skills applied to real local authority education data.

 ## What the data shows